- Pipe Color Code Standards

 Pipe Marking Size Requirements

 The color of pipe markings is typically the most important and visible aspect of the label, but it is not the only one.
-ANSI also has standards regarding how large a pipe marking label should be and the size of the lettering on the label.
+ANSI also has standards regarding how large a pipe marking label should be and the letter height on the label.
 This is especially important when creating custom labels for a facility.
 The standards for sizing are as follows:

 |Pipe Diameter||Pipe Marking Size|